khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 ---
 name: Form
 description: A form is for capturing and submitting user input.
-vueComponents:
+stories:
+  - base-form-form--default
-  - GlFormGroup
+  - base-form-form-group--default
-  - GlFormInput
+  - base-form-form-input--default
-  - GlFormTextarea
+  - base-form-form-textarea--default
 related:
   - file-uploader
   - date-picker